it-academy-svhec/intro-to-programming/primers/python/Python Loops Primer.md

     # Replace with the existing code from the conditional logic primer
     ```

+1. Finish the missing part of the if statement inside the while loop.
+The `valid_status` variable should only be set to `True` if the status entered is one of the valid statuses used later in the program.

 1. Your program should look like the following code

     ```python